Conaclos/profile.d/README.md

 Create the file `${XDG_CONFIG_HOME:-$HOME'/.config'}/dir_colors` and set your own configuration.
 See the `dir_colors` man page for more details.

-Alterbatively, you can use an existing configuration, such as a [solarized theme][dircolors-solarized].
+Alternatively, you can use an existing configuration, such as [solarized theme][dircolors-solarized].

 Note that some projects prefer `dircolors` instead of `dir_colors`.

-To enable colors use the `--color=auto` on ls-related commands.
+To enable colors use the `--color=auto` on `ls` and related commands.

 ## User locales